artifactNU/PyPrivacyTool/README.md

 Contributions are welcome!
 Please read CONTRIBUTING.md for details on how to contribute to this project.

-6. **Create a Pull Request**

-   Go to your fork on GitHub and click "New Pull Request."

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.